Chocolate No-Bake Vegan Pie

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-STEP #2: Add all ingredients to a blender or food processor.
-Blend until completely smooth, pausing to scrape down the sides, if necessary.
+STEP #2: Add all of the ingredients to a blender or food processor and blend until completely smooth and creamy.
+If needed, pause occasionally to scrape down the sides to make sure everything is fully incorporated.

 STEP #3: Pour the pie filling into your pie crust, cover, and allow it to chill for a few hours or overnight to firm up.
 I have a low-sugar oil-free vegan chocolate pie crust recipe if you would like to make your own.